rbowsley/lamplighthelp/source/20-0-0_Charging_module_–_introduction.markdown

-# 20.0.0 Charge Module: Introduction
+# 20.0.0 The Charge Module: Introduction

 > The Charge Module allows you to set charges for attending a {{work}} session, and then decide who should pay that charge